Games for Windows – Live: Development

-Another game that was released is Halo 2 for Windows Vista, which was launched to the public on May 31, 2007.
+On May 29, 2007, Games for Windows – Live officially released, alongside its first title, Shadowrun.
+Halo 2 for Windows Vista, which was intended to be the first GFWL game, was released on June 8, 2007, after significant delays.
 The game supports all the standard Live features (such as achievements, voice chat, messages, etc.), but does not offer cross-platform play with Xbox players.